 On appeal Federal Circuit’s first holding is that “allowing the experts to make arguments to the jury about claim scope was erroneous.”
 Rather, claim construction is the responsibility and duty of the judge rather than the jury.
 The judge must inform the jury of the scope of the claims, enabling the jury to then determine whether those claims are infringed.

-Further, the court also erred by failing to construe terms whose scope was disputed.
+Further, the Federal Circuit found that the lower court also erred by failing to construe terms whose scope was disputed.
 Following its precedent of O2 Micro, it is not enough for the court to simply state that the definition use “well understood” when the parties dispute the scope covered by the claims because that would leave the jury with the responsibility of determining the claim scope.

 I will note here that the majority opinion was written by Judge Hughes and joined by Judge Dyk.
 Judge Newman wrote in dissent citing other Federal Circuit precedent such as Summit 6 were the Federal Circuit had approved of the District Court’s refusal to particularly construe common claim terms with clear meaning and no special definition in the art.
 “Because the plain and ordinary meaning of the disputed claim language is clear, the district court did not err by declining to construe the claim term.”